 Since naturopathic dentistry and healthcare is largely driven by sustainable, earth-friendly treatments, there are certainly kitchen sink hygiene tactics that work well in conjunction with our patient care.
 Here are three of them:

 At-Home Holistic Hygiene Tool No. 1: Salt Water Rinse Naturopaths advise using high-quality sea salt for this strategy, which reduces inflammation, soothes gums, and helps to regulate your mouths natural pH balance.

 At-Home Holistic Hygiene Tool No. 2: Oil Pulling Flushing the mouth with coconut oil is a centuries-old practice that leaches unhealthy microbes from your skin, teeth and gums to produce a brighter smile, clearer skin, and better health overall.
 Conventional wisdom suggests swishing organic coconut oil around in your mouth for 15 to 20 minutes each day.
-But, talk with Dr. Singer at DC Smiles if you plan to try oil pulling at home.
+But, talk with Drs.
+Singer or Tami at DC Smiles if you plan to try oil pulling at home.
 He may have suggestions to improve upon the efficiency and efficacy of the process.

 At-Home Holistic Hygiene Tool No. 3: Tongue Cleaning A tongue cleaner is a tool, sometimes shaped like a U, that scrapes away bacteria-laden residue from the tongues surface.
 Consider that 90 percent of bad breath is the result of a dirty tongue.